Yadav97/java/README.md

 # java
 some java code

-here we i practise java codes as beginners.
+here i practise java codes as beginners. this java codes is basically the basic or beginners code